benibela/fpc-map-benchmark/README.md

 Free Pascal hash maps
 ======================

-This repository contains the source need to run a benchmark of string-key based (hash)maps available for Free Pascal.
+This repository contains the source needed to run a benchmark of string-key based (hash)maps available for Free Pascal.

 See http://www.benibela.de/fpc-map-benchmark_en.html for the results.